The First Nations Climate Initiative (FNCI) is going to its third straight United Nations climate conference (COP29) with the Canadian delegation.

 "Where are they going to get the ammonia from?" he asked.
 "Canada."

-"Right now we manufacture it using a technological process [called methane pyrolysis] that has been active for many years.
-We break down the methane molecule into solid carbon and hydrogen by heating it.
-We use the solid carbon for other purposes, like graphite for batteries, asphalt for roads and more.
+"If we were to use methane pyrolysis, the methane molecule is broken down into solid carbon and hydrogen by heating it.
+We could use the solid carbon for other purposes, like graphite for batteries, asphalt for roads and more.
 You can manufacture ammonia by combining hydrogen with nitrogen, which is the most common gas in the atmosphere.
 You get ammonia and it's GHG free."

 There are four methane pyrolysis pilot projects in B.C., two of which are working with FNCI Nations — Innova Cleantech in Prince Rupert and New Wave Hydrogen in Burns Lake.
 There will be more details released regarding these projects following COP29, but FNCI is calling for Asian and Canadian private and public sector organizations to partner with them on these projects.